ADHD Is Not My Fault — But It Still Makes Me Feel Like a Failure

 “I’m so stupid, I’m so dumb,” I tell myself far too often.
 When I feel like an idiot because of an ADHD screw-up, it’s important to remind myself to knock off the negative self-talk.

+I feel like an idiot.
 I left my brand-new ATM card in the machine while I was activating it.
 It just happened.
 I didn’t realize it until I told my husband I activated the card.
 Then I morphed into total freakout mode, ransacked my purse, ransacked the car, and burst into tears at what an idiot I was.

 “It’s just a mistake,” he said.
 “The ATM will eat the card.”
 I cried for a half hour, and, based on my ranting, my seven-year-old drew me a card that read: “Mama, your are not an idiot.”